StarGaze870/ServiceChargeApp/README.md

 ![MySQLport](/guide_images/mysqlPort.png)

-3. check if the username and password are correct, base on your mysql
+3. check if the username and password are correct, based on your MySQL

 ---
 ## Create Database Schema using model (My SQL)